SMATechnologies/Daily-Jobs-to-Html-powershell/README.md

-# Daily Jobs to Html - Powershell
+# Daily Jobs to Html - powershell

 This script uses the OpCon APIs to fetch Schedules and Jobs from the Daily plans and visualize it on a static html page.